reaakasumi/NLP/README.md

 ## Goal: Classification of short utterances to determine whether they are hallucinations or not (binary classification task) using the SHROOM dataset

-The Management Summary summarizes what our project and can be found in the file NLP_group2.pdf.
+The Management Summary summarizes our project and can be found in the file NLP_group2.pdf.

 ## Data Description